Reminiscent of wildflower honey with a hint of bitterness

-We grow our own organic chamomile and we also have it grown for us by two other local organic farmers.
-The tiny flowers are picked laboriously throughout the summer by hand, often a handful or a few per evening, then dried in a dark drying room.
+We grow our own organic chamomile and we also have it grown for us by a few other United States-based dedicated organic herb farms.
+The tiny flowers are picked laboriously throughout the summer by hand, often a handful or a few per day, then dried in a dark drying room.

 Chamomile tea has a long history of use in folk medicine.
 In Eastern Europe, many households always keep this tea on hand for difficulty falling asleep, nervousness, stress, apprehension, anxiety, and to help one unwind at the end of a busy day.
 Ava reports that chamomile and peppermint were the two teas regularly given to children when she was growing up: chamomile was given to reduce anxiety before school tests or exams or before dance recitals, and peppermint was given for any digestive complaints.
 Polish women dip cotton rounds in warm chamomile tea to make an eye compress before a special event to make the eyes look rested and beautiful.
 Herbalists recommend chamomile tea for countering the effects of excess coffee intake.